unifhy-org/unifhy/docs/_doc_src/contributors/development.rst

 .. |kg m-2 s-1| replace:: kg m\ :sup:`-2` s\ :sup:`-1`

-For component contributions to be fully `unifhy`-compliant, they need to comply with this fixed interface.
-If your science component contribution is overlapping several components, it requires to be refactored into the relevant number of components.
+If your science component contribution is overlapping several components, it is required to be refactored into the relevant number of components.

 Contributions must be implemented as Python classes, and more specifically as subclasses of one of the three framework components.
 This way, the